 Schechter, Shaffer & Harris, LLP Helps Those Seriously Injured in Vehicle Accidents

 Our attorneys have many years of legal experience helping car accident victims.
 Our Houston law office deals with major insurance providers, so you won’t have to.
 You can focus on your family and recovery while we work to get you the best outcome possible.
-Don’t worry about costs when you call us at 713-893-0971 – we work on contingency, and we’ll evaluate your case during a free consultation.
+Don’t worry about costs when you call us– we work on contingency, and we’ll evaluate your case during a free consultation.